100th Pennsylvania Infantry Regiment

 The 100th Regiment Pennsylvania Volunteer Infantry ("The Roundheads" and "The Round Head Regiment") was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 100th Pennsylvania Infantry was organized at Pittsburgh, Pennsylvania and mustered in on August 31, 1861, for a three-year enlistment under the command of Colonel Daniel Leasure.

+The regiment's companies were enlisted largely from the following counties: Washington, Butler, Beaver, Westmoreland with the majority of the men coming from Lawrence.
+The unit got its nickname, the Round Head Regiment, because its men were primarily from the south-western region of Pennsylvania, which had been colonized by Roundheads around the time of the English Civil War.

 The regiment was attached to Stevens' 2nd Brigade, Sherman's South Carolina Expedition, to April 1862.
 2nd Brigade, 2nd Division, Department of the South, to July 1862.
 2nd Brigade, 1st Division, IX Corps, Army of the Potomac, to September 1863.
 3rd Brigade, 1st Division, IX Corps, to April 1863.
 3rd Brigade, 1st Division, IX Corps, Department of the Ohio, to June 1863.
 Army of the Tennessee, to August 1863, and Army of the Ohio, to March 1864.
 2nd Brigade, 1st Division, IX Corps, Army of the Potomac, to June 1864.
 1st Brigade, 1st Division, IX Corps, to September 1864.
 3rd Brigade, 1st Division, IX Corps, to July 1865.

 The 100th Pennsylvania Infantry mustered out July 24, 1865.